 Lastly, open the pom pom maker and presto a pom pom.
 Normally there is just one or two longer strands so it’s easy to trim it up to that perfect circular shape.

-How to add Pom Poms to a Pillow:
+How to add Pom Poms to a Cushion:

 I continued making pom poms and once I had 6 pink pom poms and 6 coral pom poms, I removed my pillow insert and laid all the pom poms around the pillow to make sure the spacing was just right.